ecs-org/ecs-appliance/README.md

         + add p2 (all usable space) as pv-lvm
         + add a vg and volumes ecs-data (60%) ecs-volatile (30%), rest is for snapshots

 ### still to be implemented

-#### Vagrant Appliance Builder

-`vagrant up` installs all packages needed for builder

-add on top of developer-vm or appliance update:
-`sudo salt-call state.highstate pillar='{"appliance": "enabled": true}}'`

-+ builder config_new {outputfilename}
-    + creates a env.yml with all key material inside
-    + see env.yml for Examples

-+ builder config_build {inputfilename}
-    + creates several iso's with user-data and meta-data for cloud-init
-    + creates a pdf to print with qrcodes of the config data for offline storage

 + builder rescueshell_install user@host env.yml
     + ssh into target user@host